mycaule/dd-assessment/README.md

 sbt test
 ```

 Going further in the production would require doing more work in the packaging for the archive, and configuring EMR or Dataproc to submit the job.
+AWS Step Functions and GCP Cloud Composer are also solutions to schedule the job in production.

-- runs in about a minute on the default databricks cluster
+- runs in about a minute on the default Databricks cluster